-Moist Environment: When in moist environments, Mon Calamari receive a +1D bonus to all Dexterity, Perception and Strength attribute and skill checks.
+Moist Environment: When in moist environments, Mon Calamari receives a + 1D bonus to all Dexterity, Perception, and Strength attributes and skill checks.

-Dry Environment: When in a very dry environments, Mon Calamari seem depressed and withdrawn.
-They suffer a -1D penalty to all Dexterity, Perception and Strength attribute and skill checks.
+Dry Environments: When in arid environments, Mon Calamari appear depressed and withdrawn.
+They suffer a -1D penalty to all Dexterity, Perception, and Strength attributes and skill checks.

-Aquatic: Mon Calamari can breathe both air and water and can withstand extreme pressures found in ocean depths.
+Aquatic: Mon Calamari can breathe air and water and withstand extreme pressures in ocean depths.

 Force Sensitive: N

 Force Points: 2

 Dark Side Points: 0

 Background: Lee-Char was a male Mon Calamari who served as the leader of Mon Cala during the Clone Wars.
 He was set to take the throne from his father, King Yos Kolina, but his father’s assassination led to a civil war on the planet.
 In the final battle of the war, he personally killed Riff Tamson, the Separatist ambassador responsible for his father’s assassination.
 At the end of the war, Lee-Char was crowned as the 83rd King of Mon Cala by the Quarren chieftain Nossor Ri.